 Warragul Chiropractic has two specifically designed decompression instruments.

 How Strong is the Evidence for Decompression Therapy?

 To date, decompression therapy trials have been small and have lacked long-term follow-up.
 Whilst there have been some promising results, at this time there is insufficient evidence to recommend this therapy over other spinal therapies for back pain and sciatica management.
 A recent extensive review of the research found:

 "For clinical practice, the short-term pain reduction and functional improvements provided by traction(decompression therapy) can be clinically worthy, considering the potential to improve"

 This decompression therapy slowly and gently lengthens the spine through precise computer programmed movements.

-Treatments typically take between 10 and 30 minutes,depending on the spine region being targeted and the severity of the condition.
-The table has an advanced computer-controlled biofeedback response which adjusts forces at a rate of 20 milliseconds (the human neurological response is 50 milliseconds).
-This feature allows for very gentle stretching forces to be applied to the spine, all but eliminating unwanted muscle spasms, a side-effect during treatment on conventional traction tables.
+Treatments typically take between 10 and 30 minutes, depending on the spine region being targeted and the severity of the condition.
+The table has an advanced computer-controlled biofeedback response which controls decompression forces in real-time.
+This feature allows for very gentle stretching forces to be applied to the spine, all but eliminating unwanted muscle spasms, a side-effect frequently associated with conventional traction tables.

 The Cox 8 tables unique design allows the practitioner to manually apply very precise decompression (distraction) therapy at selected spinal levels.
 Certified Cox practitioners are expertly trained to apply specific forces to the spine.
 Warragul Chiropractic is fortunate to have practitioners who have received this specialised training in the USA.

 Which Decompression Method is Best for Me?